Zettlr/Zettlr/source/main/assets/tutorial/en/citing.md

 In order to export these files, make sure to also have `pandoc-citeproc` installed, which is a small extra-program for Pandoc that can parse such citations during export.

+> Note that from Pandoc version 2.11 on, citeproc comes bundled with Pandoc, so you don't need to install it in an extra step.

 ## Final Thoughts 🔥

 This concludes our short introduction to Zettlr.
 You’re good to go!